GAME Board of Officers & Bios 2020

-Alicia Shell - Over the last 15 years, Alicia Shell has taught her way down the Atlantic Coast.
+Over the last 15 years, Alicia Shell has taught her way down the Atlantic Coast.
 Originally from Long Island, New York, Alicia graduated from Allegheny College in Meadville, Pennsylvania with a bachelor's degree in environmental science and continued her education at Duke University, North Carolina.
 Here she earned a master's degree in Coastal Environmental Management, with a focus on Latin American and Caribbean Studies.
 While at Duke, she also became a certified Environmental Educator through the North Carolina Department of Environmental Education.
 Formerly as the Education Coordinator of the Georgia Sea Turtle Center on Jekyll Island, Alicia created and maintained a comprehensive education program, including on site and outreach programs for students of all ages, as well as underserved and underrepresented audiences.
 She has an undeniable passion for conservation and education and has always enjoyed working with young children.
-Alicia currently works at the United Methodist Church on St. Simons Island, where she is a lead teacher for the Ones/Walkers.
-She also tends the nursery at First Baptist Church.
+Alicia is currently the Director of First Baptist Preschool on St. Simons Island.

 Adam is a Georgia native and has been working on the coast with the Georgia Department of Natural Resources' Nongame Endangered Species Program and the Sapelo Island National Estuarine Research Reserve for the past 17 years.
 Adam and his wife Jan met while studying sea turtles on Wassaw Island.
-Adam has two small children ages six and nine and currently lives on St. Simons Island.
+Adam has two children and currently lives on St. Simons Island.

 Paul is a life-long resident of coastal Georgia growing up fishing, boating, and exploring the coastal area.
 From lifeguarding on the beaches to Scuba diving the offshore waters coastal Georgia has always been home.
 After attending school for while at UGA it was the sirens song of the ocean waves and the smell of the marsh that brought him back home to the coast.
 Paul has in BS in Biology from Armstrong Atlantic State University in Savannah.
 Beginning work in 1994 with Coastal Resources of DNR, Paul has worked on a variety of projects from fish tagging studies to underwater surveys.
 In 2006 Paul accepted a position as the Marine Education and Outreach associate for Coastal Resources.
 Through this position Paul coordinates the Know The Connection public outreach and education campaign, visits schools to teach about marine fisheries management, and conducts other public outreach activities.
 Paul also enjoys fishing, sailing and SCUBA diving the coastal waters of Georgia with his wife and three boys.